ncoghlan/misc/notes/python3/questions_and_answers.rst

 ------------------------------------------------------------

 Python 2 is still a good language.
-While I think Python 3 is a *better* language (especially when it comes to error reporting), we've deliberately designed the migration plan so users can update on *their* timetable rather than ours, and we expect commercial redistributors to extend that timeline even further.
+While I think Python 3 is a *better* language (especially when it comes to the text model and error reporting), we've deliberately designed the migration plan so users can update on *their* timetable rather than ours, and we expect commercial redistributors to extend that timeline even further.

 I personally expect Python 2.7 to remain a reasonably common development platform for at least another decade (that is, until 2023).
 The recent